Can I make up my own menu or make changes in your menus?

-How do you charge for labor?We charge for our staff by the hour, based on a five hour minimum per staff person.
+We charge for our staff by the hour, based on a five hour minimum per staff person.
 We do our best to estimate the amount of time that our staff will be needed for your event.
 However, since many variables exist, the final cost is based on the actual time worked.
 For large full service events, we require an Event Manager to oversee staff and ensure the coordination of a successful event.

 Yes we do and also have relationships with these venues which makes it extremely valuable to you the client, to make your event stress free.
 That means we have catered there before and know what they expect, and honor their rules.
 We assist you through the whole process of planning this event.
 But you will also need to make sure that you have asked yourself all the most important questions about the venue.
 You will need to start out with an idea in mind for what you are planning.
 What are the goals of your event?
 How many people will be attending?
 What activities do you want to provide?
 What is your budget and schedule?
-Once you figure out these basics, you can start evaluating different event venues.

 Ask the following questions:

-- Is the space available when you need it?Check the venue’s schedule for the dates and times you need it.
+Check the venue’s schedule for the dates and times you need it.
 If there is no availability, you may as well press onto the next option.
 You might also ask whether there are discounts for booking at certain times of the year or for X number of days.
 Also consider the location of the space and whether guests will be able to get there easily.
 Will you need to pay extra to assist guests with transportation?
 Is it in a good part of town?
 This is also a good time to check out the parking options.
 Will the venue be comfortable during this time of year?
 Does the event host more than one event at a time, and if so, will the other events interfere with yours?

-- Is the space large enough?An event venue needs to have enough space to accommodate all the guests you are expecting.
+An event venue needs to have enough space to accommodate all the guests you are expecting.
 If you do not have a full list or expect you might have additions, remember to calculate that into your estimations.
 Also make sure there will be enough space for your activity setups and for eating, performances, and other features of the event.
 If you are still pretty unsure about how much space you need, you may want to go with an outdoor venue, which can provide more flexibility in this regard (assuming of course the time of year is right).
 The venue will also need to be able to accommodate your electrical needs.
 If your event involves any type of music or audio presentation, you will also need to evaluate the acoustics.

-- Does the venue have the right atmosphere?Also important is the ambiance of a given space.
+Also important is the ambiance of a given space.
 Ask yourself whether the venue you are looking at has an atmosphere which is appropriate for the nature of the event you have planned.
 Also think about the demographics of your guest list and whether the environment will be likely to appeal to them.
 Can you augment the atmosphere with lighting and décor which will help you to reflect your company brand or create the ambiance you want?

 Next you need to evaluate whether the venue can provide you with all the services and amenities that you and your guests require.
 Can you get catering on-site, and if so, what kinds of menus are offered?
 If you do not want to use the catering provided by the venue, are you given the option of ordering catering from outside?
 What are the minimum orders for foods and drinks, if you are ordering catering from the venue?